 The convoluted topography of Himachal Pradesh lends itself to adventure, exploration and sightseeing.
 While Shimla, one of the best places to visit in Himachal Pradesh, is wrapped in colonial legacy, Khajjiar’s beauty has earned it the tag of “mini-Switzerland” of India.
 Hiking in the jungles of Kasol or trying out adventure sports in Kullu-Manali, adventure and surprises exist in equal measure here.
 Buddhism also finds a strong presence, with the various monasteries being repositories of immense culture and art.

 A visit to Himachal Pradesh is an entire experience in itself, acquainting you with what an exciting journey ought to be.
 If you have not visited this state yet, you are missing out on something special.
-If you want to know what sets this state apart from the rest, you must visit these top holiday destinations in Himachal Pradesh this year.
+If you want to know what sets this state apart from the rest, you must visit these best places to visit in Himachal Pradesh in 2020.

 Shimla once served as the summer capital of the British in India, and that colonial legacy can still be felt in its ambience, churches and government buildings.
 There is a lot of sightseeing and exploration to be enjoyed.
 Shimla is also one of the famous places for summer vacations in India.

 Most of Shimla’s social life revolves around the Mall, which also presents great opportunities for shopping.
 This stretch of road, dotted with shops and restaurants, is great for shopping and hanging out.
 A picnic can be enjoyed at The Glen and Craignano, while nothing is more exciting than enjoying a ride on the Kalka-Shimla Railway.
 Another great place for whiling away your time in leisure is the Chadwick Falls.
 Two of the architectural landmarks are the structure of Christ Church and the new Tudor building at the Ridge.
 A trip to the hill station can be made more memorable with Magnificent Shimla Manali Tour.